 The large majority of the students at the schools being shut down are Māori, many of whom enrolled there to get a fresh start in education and to get their lives back on track.

-The government by its acts and omissions in failing to consult with Māori prior to issuing notices of termination, and in closing partnership schools more generally, is acting in defiance of its obligations of good faith partnership under the principles of the Treaty of Waitangi and to the detriment of Māori.
+The Claim alleges that the government by its acts and omissions in failing to consult with Māori prior to issuing notices of termination, and in closing partnership schools more generally, is acting contrary to its obligations of good faith partnership under the Treaty of Waitangi and to the detriment of Māori.

 The key principles breached are: